JesperHartsuiker/IoT-module/Pol Triquell/README.md

 ## Hardware List

-For a comprehensive list of hardware required for the IoT module, please refer to the [IoT Hardware List](https://docs.google.com/spreadsheets/d/190sODLejnHVpBGEm2-nC2-qgiPEmNxYNmoZCu8LaDyE/edit?usp=sharing) provided by the teachers.
+For a comprehensive list of hardware required for the IoT module, please refer to the [IoT Hardware List](https://docs.google.com/spreadsheets/d/190sODLejnHVpBGEm2-nC2-qgiPEmNxYNmoZCu8LaDyE/edit?usp=sharing).
 This list outlines the essential components and devices necessary for successful participation in the course.

-## Research
+## Ulno Research

-In the "Research" section, you will find a comprehensive collection of research tasks assigned by Ulno.
+In the "Ulno Research" section, you will find a comprehensive collection of research tasks assigned by Ulno.
 These tasks are designed to deepen our understanding of IoT concepts and their practical applications.
-The research tasks are organized as follows:
+The Ulno research tasks are organized as follows:

 - [Research 01](/Pol%20Triquell/researches/research01)
 - [Research 02](/Pol%20Triquell/researches/research02)